 James River State Park, Virginia state park and Dark Sky Park in Buckingham County, United States.

-The land was historically a hunting and fishing ground for the Monacan Indians before the park opened in 1999.
-Remnants of the old Kanawha Canal system remain visible on the property.
+The land was long used by the Monacan people for hunting and fishing before the park opened in 1999.
+Remnants of the old Kanawha Canal, which once used the river for transport, are still visible on the property today.

-The hillside amphitheater with its lighted stage creates a gathering space where the park hosts educational programs and events throughout the warmer months.
+The hillside amphitheater with its lit stage hosts educational programs and outdoor events during the warmer months.
+Visitors can attend guided evening sessions that take advantage of the exceptionally dark skies overhead.

 The community of curious travelers